microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 Used to specify whether to use a GPU if there is another process.
 By default, NNI will use the GPU only if there is no other active process in the GPU.
 If __useActiveGpu__ is set to true, NNI will use the GPU regardless of another processes.
 This field is not applicable for NNI on Windows.

+#### preCommand

+Optional.
+String.

+Specifies the pre-command that will be executed before the remote machine executes other commands.
+Users can configure the experimental environment on remote machine by setting __preCommand__.
+If there are multiple commands need to execute, use `&&` to connect them, such as `preCommand: command1 && command2 && ...`.

 ### kubeflowConfig

 #### operator